I love a website that opens with the phrase, “Why did the clam strip?”

 When more people did the same things or led a similar life to their neighbors, you didn’t have to explain how you grew the flax, and harvested it, and dried it, and threshed it, and carded it, and spun it, and wove it into fabric, because your neighbor did it too.

-Today, our lives and our occupations are so siloed that we have powerpoint parties to explain to our friends what we do.
+Today, our lives and our occupations are so siloed that we have PowerPoint parties to explain to our friends what we do.

 You can’t get mad at someone for not understanding how much value you put into a product or a service you sold to them if you don’t help them understand it.

-It’s why I make so many explanatory looms for our clients.
+It’s why I make so many explanatory Looms for our clients.
 I walk them through the process of how we made something.
 So they can understand the value.

 Or at least see what went into making it.
 Value is a judgement and the perception of value varies widely.